motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 After building, you should obtain this tree:

     output/images/
-    +-- rootfs.tar
+    +-- rootfs.tar                              [0]
+    +-- rpi-firmware/
+    |   +-- bcm2708-rpi-b.dtb                   [1]
-    +-- rpi-firmware
+    |   +-- bcm2708-rpi-b-plus.dtb              [1]
     |   +-- bootcode.bin
     |   +-- config.txt
     |   +-- fixup.dat
     |   `-- start.elf
     `-- zImage

-Note for Volatile: rootfs.tar will only be there if you kept "tar the root filesystem" option selected in "Filesystem images".
+[0] Note for Volatile: rootfs.tar will only be there if you kept
+    "tar the root filesystem" option selected in "Filesystem images".

+[1] The DTBs (Device Tree Blobs) will only be present if you setup
+    Buildroot to install the DTBs from the rpi-firmware package, and will only be used if your kernel has support for the Device Tree.

 Prepare you SDCard
 ==================